|

 registration.
 Currently recognised degree programs

-are offered by The University of Sydney (NSW) and
+are offered by LaTrobe University (Victoria) and

 QUALIFICATIONS: